KehindeAkinbowale/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

-possible combinations of two letters
+prints a number with two decimal places